For daily wit & wisdom, sign up for the Almanac newsletter.

 Shrubs are long-lived but also offer up many features that perennial and annual flowers do: flowers, fragrance, leaf color, or pollinator appeal.
 Here are a few shrubs recommended not only for their autumn appeal but other seasons of interest as well:

-- Witch hazel (Hamamelis virginiana) is the perfect autumn shrub, turning golden-yellow in fall and even bearing yellow spider-y flowers in late winter.
+Witch hazel (Hamamelis virginiana) is the perfect autumn shrub, turning golden-yellow in autumn and even bearing yellow spider-y flowers as the leaves start to fall off.
 A native plant hardy to zone 3, it can grow to be 12 to 15 feet tall and wide so give it plenty of room.
-It’s leaves turn bright orange in fall.
-Look for the reliable cultivar ‘Arnold’s Promise’.
-Read more about Witch Hazel, a shrub worth knowing.
+Its leaves turn bright yellow to orange in fall.
+Look for the reliable cultivar ‘Arnold’s Promise’, as well as its relative, Hamamelis vernalis, which blooms in late winter.

 A few other options include: